SasanTazayoni/The-flower-works/README.md

 ## Wireframes

 All Wireframes were designed for larger screens such as laptops or computers; for medium sized screens such as tablets or large phones; and for small screens down to the smallest phone display.
+The wireframes can be viewed here:

 [Home page](https://imgur.com/gokHG2Y)